Rehearsal & Performance Dates:

 February 2, 4, 9, 11, 16, 18, 23, 25

-Building on their Script Work, actors meet twice each week and engage in Y.E.T..’s signature improv games, as well as acting technique training and learn how to approach a script, pursue action and intentions, and authentically bring characters to life.
+Building on their Script Work, actors meet two and three times each week and engage in Y.E.T..’s signature improv games, as well as acting technique training and learn how to approach a script, pursue action and intentions, and authentically bring characters to life.
 The program will culminate in a performance of an original production on the Rosendale Theatre’s stage.
 There will be opportunities for multimedia work, where YETis can create film as part of the final production.

 Amy Poux, Y.E.T.
 Director